Biden taps 1st Black woman, LGBT White House press secretary

 The press secretary is responsible for holding daily briefings with the news media and leading a department of more than a dozen staffers who help address queries from the press.

 When she took the job, Psaki, who has two young children, said publicly she aimed to remain in the job for about a year.
-She is expected to be joining MSNBC later this year.
+She is expected to join MSNBC later this year.
+She was expected to remain as the public face of the administration until her departure next Friday.

 Biden said Psaki “has set the standard for returning decency, respect and decorum to the White House briefing room."